iMike78/home-mini-DiP-v1/esphome/readme.md

 - All full configuration functionality is preserved
 - Factory firmware contains only bootstrap functions
 - LED control works in both versions
+- Future Firmware updates are not automatic.
+Users must manually check for new releases and update via ESPHome Dashboard.